dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/qc-SNV_germline.rst

 QC - SNV Germline
 =================

-This is a documentation for quality controls that are part of CGAP Pipeline - SNV Germline.
+This is the documentation for quality controls that are part of CGAP Pipeline SNV Germline.

 .. toctree::
    :maxdepth: 4